UrDHT/DevelopmentPlan/README.md

 It should take minimal effort to implement any existing DHTs (Chord, Kademlia, CAN ect) using UrDHT and more usefully should allow for the easy design and implementation of novel DHTs.

+UrDHT's name comes from the Germanic prefix *ur*, meaning proto- or primitive or original.
+We wanted to express that UrDHT is the DHT that can be used to build any other DHT.

 Development IRC Chat can be found at #UrDHT on irc.freenode.org

 WebClient: https://kiwiirc.com/client/irc.freenode.net/UrDHT